 The Sacramento County Sheriff’s Department along with the BLM Wild Horse Program created this program in 2014.
 The goal is to help both Wild Horses and inmates.
-Joe Misner was hired to help reach this goal.
-As of today the program has adopted out more than 80 wild horses.
+As of today the program has adopted out more than 120 wild horses.
 Mustangs receive care and training from the R3C Wild Horse Program inmates and are then available for adoption to the public.
 This helps more than 40,000 Wild Horses in holding facilities find good homes.
 The inmates learn valuable social and vocational skills while gentling the Mustangs for adoption.
 This program has been shown to lower recidivism rates of inmates and successfully adopt trained Mustangs to the public.

 Step one is to separate each horse from the wild herd to an individual pen.
 A halter and drag lead are applied in preparation of teaching the horse to give to pressure.

 The trainer starts the foundation of ground work and gaining control of the horses‘ hindquarters.
 They utilize the use of pole and hook for touching and feet prep for picking up the horses’ feet.
 The horse begins to lead and develop a friendship with the trainer through grooming and lots of relief from pressure.

 This occurs in the round pen where the horse is introduced to lunging, being led over an obstacle course, and standing while tied.
 Saddle desensitizing begins with saddle blankets, then moved to old light weight saddles and finally bridles with a snaffle bit.
 Once the horse is comfortable they begin work on ground driving.
 This helps the horse gain trust and build confidence in preparation for a rider mounting them.
 The trainer then works on fence mounting, stirrup mounting, and when they are ready, the first ride.